 Miss Helen has been sharing her love of music with the children of Sutterville for more than 25 years.
 She is certified in Kindermusic and became a proud member of the teaching team more than 10 years ago.

-Mrs. Ruffaine and Mrs. Jones have each been a part of the Sutterville teaching team for more than 10 years.
-After earning bachelor’s degrees, they have both gone on to continue their schooling with early education classes.
+Mrs. Ruffaine has been a part of the Sutterville teaching team for more than 10 years.
+After earning her bachelor degree, she has gone on to continue their schooling with early education classes.

 Our Sutterville teachers are part of the Race to the Top Pilot-Early Learning Challenge (RTT-ELC).
 RTT-ELC is a three-year pilot program designed to improve early learning systems and ensure children are ready to succeed in kindergarten.